RoyTheunissen/FMOD-Syntax/README.md

 ## Getting Started

 - Install the package to your Unity project
-- The Setup Wizard will pop up and allow you to specify where and how to create the settings file & save generated code files
-- Configure the system as desired and press Initialize
+- Open `Audio Syntax > Setup Wizard` and set the system up to your liking.
-- Use `Audio Syntax > Generate Audio Code` or `CTRL+ALT+G` to generate the audio static access code
+- Use `Audio Syntax > Generate Audio Code` to generate the audio static access code.
 - Call `AudioSyntaxSystem.Update();` in an `Update` loop somewhere.
 I recommend putting this in your audio service.
-- You can now fire your audio events in a strongly typed way
+- You can now fire your audio events in a strongly typed way.

 ## How to use